mprior19xx/prior_m_chat_app/README.md

 5. Open a web browser and navigate to __localhost:3030__

 ### Purpose
-The purpose of this project is to build upon the Chat App that we created in class to make it our own.
+The purpose of this project is to build upon the Chat App that we created in class.

-### Languages Used
+### Languages & Resources Used
 * HTML (HTML5)
 * CSS (CSS3)
 * JavaScript

-### Programs and Resources Used
 * Visual Studio Code
 * Github / Git Bash
 * Google Chrome